Affiliate, Vendor and Visitor Policy

 Reserving Conference Rooms

-In order to optimize space use and facilitate contact tracing efforts, all conference rooms, including those traditionally managed by academic departments, will continue to be centrally managed by the Special Events team this Fall and are available by request via EMS.
-Contact tracing information will be required when you request the space in EMS.
+In order to optimize space use, all conference rooms, including those traditionally managed by academic departments, will continue to be centrally managed by the Special Events team and are available by request via EMS.

 If you book a conference room, please be sure to double-check your access to the space in advance (e.g., card swipe or keys).
 Contact the Department Administrators where the conference room is situated or Neil Rader and Autherine Allison for questions.